danfcq/unity-enum-editor/README.md

 ## ⚙️ Installation

-1. Copy or move the `EnumsEditor` folder into your Unity project's `Assets` folder:
+Copy or move the `EnumsEditor` folder into your Unity project's `Assets` folder:
    ```
    Your_Unity_Project/Assets/EnumsEditor
    ```

-2. Ensure you have [Odin Inspector](https://odininspector.com/) installed in your project, as it's required for this package.

 That's it!
 You can now start using the Unity Enum Editor to manage your enums. 🎉